RusVass/Portfolio/README.md

-# Ruslan Vasiliev Portfolio
+# Portfolio of Ruslan Vasiliev

-Modern developer portfolio focused on front-end and cross-platform mobile experience.

 ## 📌 Description

-This version of the portfolio is built on a modern tech stack with an enhanced UI and a structure ready for migration to Next.js.
+A modern developer portfolio built with a cutting-edge tech stack, enhanced UI, and scalable architecture.

 ### Frontend
 - React + Vite